Insight

 Written by

-Kristin Laub, Nadia Setiabudi, Sinéad Dwyer, Emily Barter, Elton Smole
+Kristin Laub, Nadia Setiabudi, Sinéad Dwyer, Emily Barter, Zoe Welch, Elton Smole

 Published on

-Over the next weeks we plan to add more analysis to this Tracker, including on how these cuts will affect different sectors and priorities.
-Let us know if you have any suggestions by emailing [email protected]
+The Budget Cuts Tracker will be regularly updated and expanded, including with information on how these cuts will affect different sectors and priorities.
+Let us know if you have any suggestions by emailing [email protected].
+To stay informed about future updates, subscribe to the Donor Tracker Digest.

 Between 2019 and 2023, ODA was on a slow but steady upward trajectory.
 Recent announcements mean that this trend is expected to shift.

-In 2023, the latest year for which official data is available, the 17 largest DAC donors provided US$213.13 billion in ODA (making up over 95% of total recorded ODA from all DAC donors).
-In 2025, our projections suggest that ODA from these donors will fall by a total of US$74.02 billion.
+In 2024, the latest year for which official data is available, the 17 largest DAC donors provided US$198.7 billion in ODA (making up over 95% of total recorded ODA from all DAC donors), a decline from US$213.13 billion in 2023.
+In 2025, our projections suggest that ODA from these donors will fall by a total of US$31.1 billion.
 The biggest drivers of this decline are cuts from the two largest donors, the US and Germany.
 Across 12 other markets, including France and the UK, ODA is expected to decline due to a combination of budget cuts, reduced in-donor refugee costs, and reduced GDP growth.
-Small expected ODA increases in three markets, namely Japan, South Korea, and Italy, will not be able to cover the losses.

 How are individual donors' ODA levels projected to change?